DeMonA1/E-learning_platform/README.md

 On admin site you have to add URL: redis://localhost:6379/0, which means Redis instance running on localhost, on port 6379 and uses Redis db numbered 0.

+API
+Using curl for interaction.
+http://127.0.0.1:8000/api/subjects/ - list of subject or + id => detail